Martín Ignacio de Loyola

 Martín Ignacio Martínez de Mallea, known as Martín Ignacio de Loyola (c.
-1550 in Eibar, Guipuzcoa, Spain – 1606 in Buenos Aires), was a Franciscan friar, best known for his two travels around the world in 1580–1584 and 1585–1589, being the first person to complete the world circumnavigation twice in different directions, and for his missionary effort in China.
+1550 – 1606), was a Franciscan friar, best known for his two travels around the world in 1580–1584 and 1585–1589, being the first person to complete the world circumnavigation twice in different directions, and for his missionary effort in China.

+Life

+He was born c.
+1550 in Eibar.
 He was a grandnephew of Ignatius of Loyola, and was ordained a priest in Alaejos in 1572.

+He died in 1606 in Buenos Aires.

 Circumnavigations of the world

 In both of his travels Loyola took advantage of Spain and Portugal being united under the crown of Philip II of Spain.

 First circumnavigation: 1582–1584

 Loyola's first circumnavigation was made in a westerly direction.

-Departing Cadiz on 21 June 1582, he sailed to the Canary Islands, crossed the Atlantic to La Désirade, Puerto Rico, and Santo Domingo, before arriving in San Juan de Lúa (modern Veracruz), in México.
+Departing Cádiz on 21 June 1582, he sailed to the Canary Islands, crossed the Atlantic to La Désirade, Puerto Rico, and Santo Domingo, before arriving in San Juan de Ulúa (today in Veracruz), in Mexico.
 After crossing to the Pacific Ocean coast of Mexico at Acapulco he sailed to the Mariana Islands, and the Philippines, before eventually reaching the Empire of China, where he landed in Fujian province.
 There he and his companions were considered to be spies and were sent to Guangzhou.
 After a year they were set free and sent to Macau.
 After travelling on to Japan, he returned to Lisbon via the Straits of Malacca, Portuguese India, the Cape of Good Hope and Saint Helena.

 Loyola's account of his first journey around the world was first published in Rome in 1585, included in Juan González de Mendoza's Historia de las cosas más notables, ritos y costumbres del gran reyno dela China.